kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 **Variants:** Not applicable.

-#### 5.2.3.
-Weather Conflict Card (Manager)
-*This section will be filled in during the design process.*
+**Accessibility:**
+-   **Focus Management:** When a card is interacted with, focus will be managed logically between the details and the action buttons.
+-   **Alerts:** The appearance of a new conflict card will be announced via an ARIA live region to ensure managers are aware of urgent issues.
+-   **Descriptive Text:** Buttons will have descriptive `aria-label` attributes if their visible text is not sufficient (e.g., `aria-label="Automatically rebook lesson for John Doe"`).

 ## 6. UX Pattern Decisions & Consistency Rules

 To ensure a consistent and intuitive user experience across KiteOps, the following UX patterns will be adopted:

 ### 6.1.
 Button Hierarchy
 -   **Primary Action:** Solid, dark background (`#0A2540`) with white text.
-Used for the single most important action on a screen (e.g., "Confirm Booking", "Save Changes").
+Used for the single most important action on a screen.
+    -   *Example:* The "Confirm Booking" button in the booking modal.
 -   **Secondary Action:** Light gray background (`#E0E0E0`) with dark text.
-Used for supporting actions that are less prominent than the primary action (e.g., "View Details", "Cancel").
+Used for supporting actions.
+    -   *Example:* A "View Details" button on a lesson card.
 -   **Tertiary/Link Action:** No background, just colored text (Accent Turquoise: `#00C49A`).
-Used for less critical actions or navigation within content.
+Used for less critical actions or navigation.
+    -   *Example:* A "Forgot Password?" link on the login page.
 -   **Destructive Action:** Solid red background (`#dc3545`) with white text.
-Used for actions that permanently delete or remove data (e.g., "Delete Account", "Cancel Lesson").
+Used for actions that permanently delete data.
+    -   *Example:* The final "Yes, Cancel Lesson" button in a confirmation modal.

 ### 6.2.
 Feedback Patterns
--   **Success:** A green toast/snackbar notification appearing briefly at the bottom-right of the screen (e.g., "Booking Confirmed!").
+-   **Success:** A green toast/snackbar notification appearing briefly at the bottom-right of the screen.
+    -   *Example:* "Booking Confirmed!" after a successful booking.
 -   **Error (Validation):** Inline error messages displayed directly below the relevant form field in red text.
+    -   *Example:* "Please enter a valid email address." below the email input field.
--   **Error (System):** A red toast/snackbar notification for system-level errors or failures.
+-   **Error (System):** A red toast/snackbar notification for system-level errors.
+    -   *Example:* "Could not connect to the server.
+Please try again later."
--   **Loading:** A subtle spinner or skeleton loader will be used for content that is actively loading, providing visual feedback without blocking interaction.
+-   **Loading:** A subtle spinner or skeleton loader will be used for content that is actively loading.
+    -   *Example:* Displaying shimmering placeholder cards while search results are being fetched.

 ### 6.3.
 Form Patterns
 -   **Label Position:** Labels will be placed above their corresponding input fields for clear association and readability.
 -   **Required Field Indicator:** An asterisk (*) will denote required fields.
--   **Validation Timing:** Form validation will occur on blur (when the user leaves an input field) to provide immediate feedback without interrupting typing.
+-   **Validation Timing:** Form validation will occur on blur (when the user leaves an input field) to provide immediate feedback.
 -   **Error Display:** Inline error messages will appear below the input field in red text.

 ### 6.4.
 Modal Patterns
--   **Size Variants:** A standard medium size will be used for most modals, with larger variants available for more complex interactions if necessary.
+-   **Size Variants:** A standard medium size will be used for most modals.
--   **Dismiss Behavior:** Modals can be dismissed by clicking the "X" icon in the corner, pressing the Escape key, or clicking the overlay outside the modal content.
+-   **Dismiss Behavior:** Modals can be dismissed by clicking the "X" icon, pressing the Escape key, or clicking the overlay.
--   **Focus Management:** Focus will be programmatically trapped within the modal when it is open, ensuring accessibility and preventing accidental interaction with background elements.
+-   **Focus Management:** Focus will be programmatically trapped within the modal when it is open.

 ### 6.5.
 Navigation Patterns
--   **Active State Indication:** The currently active navigation item will be clearly highlighted with a visual cue (e.g., bold text, a colored underline, or a background fill) using the Accent (Turquoise) color.
+-   **Active State Indication:** The currently active navigation item will be clearly highlighted with a visual cue (e.g., bold text, a colored underline).
--   **Back Button Behavior:** The browser's back button will function as expected, allowing users to navigate back through their history.
+-   **Back Button Behavior:** The browser's back button will function as expected.

 ### 6.6.
 Empty State Patterns
--   **First Use:** A welcoming message with clear instructions and a primary call-to-action to guide new users (e.g., "Welcome!
-Start by adding your first lesson.").
+-   **First Use:** A welcoming message with clear instructions and a primary call-to-action.
+    -   *Example:* On an instructor's empty calendar, show "Welcome!
+Add your availability to start getting booked." with an "Add Availability" button.
--   **No Results:** A helpful message explaining why no content is displayed and suggesting alternative actions (e.g., "No lessons found for this date.
-Try adjusting your filters or searching another day.").
+-   **No Results:** A helpful message explaining why no content is displayed and suggesting alternative actions.
+    -   *Example:* "No lessons found for this date.
+Try adjusting your filters or searching another day."

 ### 6.7.
 Confirmation Patterns
--   **Destructive Actions:** All destructive actions (e.g., deleting a lesson, canceling an account) will require explicit confirmation via a modal dialog, clearly stating the action and its consequences.
+-   **Destructive Actions:** All destructive actions will require explicit confirmation via a modal dialog.
+    -   *Example:* A modal asking "Are you sure you want to cancel this lesson?
+This action cannot be undone."

 ### 6.8.
 Notification Patterns
 -   **Placement:** Toast/snackbar notifications will appear in the bottom-right corner of the screen.
--   **Duration:** Notifications will auto-dismiss after 5 seconds but can be manually closed by the user.
+-   **Duration:** Notifications will auto-dismiss after 5 seconds but can be manually closed.

 ### 6.9.
 Search Patterns
--   **Trigger:** Search will be initiated manually by clicking a "Search" button after entering criteria.
+-   **Trigger:** Search will be initiated manually by clicking a "Search" button.
 -   **Results Display:** Search results will be displayed on the same page, dynamically updating below the search form.

 ### 6.10.
 Date/Time Patterns
 -   **Format:** Dates and times will be displayed in a user-friendly, localized format (e.g., "Nov 15, 2025, 10:00 AM").
--   **Timezone Handling:** Timezones will be clearly indicated where relevant, especially for instructors and managers managing schedules across different locations.
+-   **Timezone Handling:** Timezones will be clearly indicated where relevant.

 ## 7. Responsive & Accessibility Strategy